Circloud/renami/README.md

-# AI Renamer
+# Renami

-A desktop application that uses AI to rename files based on their content.
+A simple and easy to use desktop application that uses LLM to rename files based on their content.
+No command line needed, beginner friendly.

 ## Features